Mcphylus12/mcphylus12.github.io/src/pages/links.md

 ---
 layout: ../layouts/Main.astro
 ---
 This is a random assortment of links I’ve accrued.
-It’s mainly for personal use to add to and reference back to, but I thought I’d stick it here.
+It’s mainly for personal use to add to and reference back to, but I thought I’d stick it here on the off chance anyone else finds any of them useful in some way.

 ### Testing